Bayesian network 3D event reconstruction in the Cygno optical TPC for dark matter direct detection: Fitting strategy and dataset

 \subsection{Extended tracks}

+We emphasize that even in the case of extended tracks, the reconstruction is carried out under the assumption of local straightness, in line with the current scope of the work.
+This choice ensures consistency with the nuclear-recoil topology of interest, while laying the groundwork for future extensions to more general track shapes.

 The BAT fit infers the $(X, Y, L)$ parameters of the ionization tracks.
-This information is combined with the $\Delta Z$ component extracted from the analysis of PMT signals, which -- under the assumption of strictly straight tracks, such as MIP-like particles, alpha particles, and nuclear recoils -- corresponds to the time extension of the PMT signal.
-This approach enables a full 3D reconstruction of the particle’s trajectory.
+This information is combined with the $\Delta Z$ component extracted from the analysis of PMT signals which, under the assumption of strictly straight tracks -- such as MIP-like particles, alpha particles, and nuclear recoils -- enables a 3D reconstruction.
 The $(X,Y)$ coordinates inferred from the BAT fit are then used to associate each PMT signal with a corresponding track in the camera image, where the transverse spatial resolution is significantly higher.

+Events producing extended ionization trails are first reduced to point-like tracklets through a slicing procedure.
+Each individual tracklet is then reconstructed using the BAT fit, as is done for localized interactions (see Section~\ref{sec:loc_track_rec}).
+Consequently, the computational cost for extended tracks is the same as that for localized ones, scaled by the number of slices.

-For events producing extended ionization trails, the reconstruction procedure using the BAT fit follows the same approach as that adopted for localized interactions (see Section~\ref{sec:loc_track_rec}).
-When the PMT signal exhibits multiple peaks -- typical of MIP-like particles -- a peak-finding algorithm is applied to identify the dominant features.
-Only peaks that are observed within the same time window by at least two PMTs, exceeding a defined threshold, and separated by a minimum of 60\,ns are retained.
+When the PMT signal exhibits multiple peaks -- typical of MIP-like particles and extended ER -- a peak-finding algorithm is applied to identify the dominant features.
+Only peaks that are observed within the same time window by at least two PMTs, exceeding a defined threshold and separated by a minimum of 60\,ns, are retained.
 Each selected peak is then treated as an independent localized event and reconstructed using the method described in Section~\ref{sec:loc_track_rec}.
 The $\Delta Z$ component of each reconstructed segment is obtained by measuring the time difference between consecutive peaks and converting it into a spatial distance using the electron drift velocity.